Nerostalgeek/Scarlet/README.md

 # Scarlet
 > Scarlet is a React app with a provided Express API

-This project is the final work to submit in order to pass the exam.

 The given commands are suitable for the `DEV` environment.